POL S 355: The American Presidency

 Grade appeals process

 - If you would like to appeal your grade, please wait 24 hours after receiving your assignment.
 After 24 hours have elapsed, submit a typed and printed appeal and that explains why you deserve a better grade and the graded assignment to the TA.
+Please note that your entire assignment will be regraded.

 - Once the TA has reviewed your appeal, she will set up an appointment to discuss your appeal